mapforge-org/mapforge/docs/privacy.md

     No information is mined and harvested for personal and behavioral trends No information is monetized

-When you are browsing maps, the background maps can get configured to get loaded from external providers, such as opentopomap.org, stadiamaps.com, arcgisonline.com, openstreetmap.org, openfreemap.org, versatiles.org and maptiler.com.
+When you are browsing maps, the background maps get loaded from external providers, such as opentopomap.org, stadiamaps.com, arcgisonline.com, openstreetmap.org, openfreemap.org, versatiles.org and maptiler.com.
 Those providers have their own policies which can get accessed via the info link in the lower right corner of the map.

 ### As a logged in user